 The Wearables Workshop & University Challenge is the TCC's most highly anticipated annual event.
 Our goal is to engage industry, government, and academic researchers to identify and solve the greatest challenge in Wearable Technology today.
 Here, we broadly define Wearables as anything worn on the human body for any application, including but not limited to: space suits, backpacks, medical devices, helmets, exoskeletons, shoes, and more!

 Do you have a Wearable Technology challenge?
 Would you like to support young innovators?
-Consider submitting a Challenge Statement for the 2024 WW&UC!
+Consider submitting a Challenge Request for the 2024 WW&UC!